 Note that if the bias voltage is too negative, the tubes will cut off.
 Conversely, if the voltage is too positive, the tube may overheat and burn up in a relatively short amount of time.

 Similarly, transistors are not exactly linear when it comes to the gate passing current between the source and drain.
-There are specific values that must be met in order to achieve such a linear region that allows the JFET to behave as a nonlinear resistor.
+Specific values must be met to achieve such a linear region that allows the JFET to behave as a nonlinear resistor.

 Digital tremolo units and tremolo plugins work to produce the tremolo effect on digital audio using digital hardware or computer programming, respectively.